Spin Fishing For Salmon: 5 Most Effective Methods and Baits

 What these guys that use heavy lines don’t realize is that if your leader is only 12 or 14 pounds, why do you need a 20-pound mainline on your reel, it’s useless.
 You can’t use all the strength of the 20-pound line anyways, or you will just break off your leader, or you will bend or break hooks.

-The other thing is that the heavier the line, the less line you can put on your reel which can be a problem when a giant salmon decided to run 200 feet down the river when using a 12-pound leader.
+The other thing is that the heavier the line, the less line you can put on your reel, which can be a problem when a giant salmon decides to run 200 feet down the river when using a 12-pound leader.

 Also, many reels, especially the cheaper ones, don’t even have a drag capable of 20 pounds of resistance.
 I’ve seen 4000-size reels with less than 10-pound drags.

 When choosing the right weight line for your reel, I usually recommend 2 to 4 pounds heavier than your heaviest leader.
-I rarely use a leader of more than 12 pounds for great lakes steelhead and 14 pounds for West Coast Salmon.
+I rarely use a leader of more than 12 pounds for Great Lakes Salmon and 14 pounds for West Coast Salmon.

 Leader Size For Salmon Fishing